biolab/orange3/README.md

 We recommend using our [standalone installer](https://orange.biolab.si/download) or conda, but Orange is also installable with pip.
 You will need a C/C++ compiler (on Windows we suggest using Microsoft Visual Studio Build Tools).
 Orange needs PyQt to run.
 Install either:
-- PyQt5 and PyQtWebEngine: `pip install -r requirements-pyqt.txt`
+- PyQt6 and PyQt6-WebEngine: `pip install PyQt6 PyQt6-WebEngine` (suggested)
-- PyQt6 and PyQt6-WebEngine: `pip install PyQt6 PyQt6-WebEngine`
+- PyQt5 and PyQtWebEngine: `pip install PyQt5 PyQtWebEngine`

 ### Installing with winget (Windows only)